khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 - Bosmer Natural Shapeshifter claims to last until a long rest, but correctly ends after 5 turns
 - Dunmer Ashborn has no Progression Description
 - Orsimer Berserker Rage has no icon
-- A lot of "Not Found" on the Character Creation Menu

 ## Installation
 I recommend using Candor mod manager to install, as the process is highly simplified.